sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatchGame/Assets/TripleMatch/Documentation/read_me.txt

 //--------------------------------------------------------------------------------------------------------------------
 //  V. TODO: Before Submission
 //--------------------------------------------------------------------------------------------------------------------
-* Nothing.
-look for todo in the code

-* Change all model delegates to consistent form of OnGemAdded(), OnGemPositionUpdated(), OnGemRemoved...

-// DO THIS LAST
-* add comment to every class.
-Fit within 3 lines of overview; model, view, controller
-* Update 100% of comments
+• Nothing else.

 //--------------------------------------------------------------------------------------------------------------------
 //  VI.
 TODO: Theoretical Future-Features, These items have not been attempted nor completed.
 //--------------------------------------------------------------------------------------------------------------------
-* Architecture: I'd like to recode the game and try out uFrame Architecture (https://www.assetstore.unity3d.com/en/#!/content/14381)
+• Architecture: I'd like to recode the game and try out uFrame Architecture (https://www.assetstore.unity3d.com/en/#!/content/14381)
-* Production: Replace 100% of art.
+• Production: Replace 100% of art.
 Just to revisit the views flexibility to handle different size, layouts, (# of gemtypes), etc...
-* Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.
+• Optimization: Use 'pooling' to create between 64 and 128 Gem prefab instances upon game-start for reuse.
-* Gameplay: Show a hint to user of what match is best to make next
+• Gameplay: Show a hint to user of what match is best to make next
-* Gameplay: End the game if there are no possible matches that can be made via swap
+• Gameplay: End the game if there are no possible matches that can be made via swap
-* Gameplay: Add a 'combo meter' that drains slowly, but gains with each match made.
+• Gameplay: Add a 'combo meter' that drains slowly, but gains with each match made.
 A 100% meter will reward bonus for next matches
-* Gameplay: Add 'com.rmc.core.grid_system.GridSystem.Frequency.Never' and allow game to initially render with zero matches.
+• Gameplay: Add 'com.rmc.core.grid_system.GridSystem.Frequency.Never' and allow game to initially render with zero matches.
-* View: Handle common screen layouts (iPhone 6, 4, etc...) without simply resizing gracefully as currently happens.
+• View: Handle common screen layouts (iPhone 6, 4, etc...) without simply resizing gracefully as currently happens.

 */